citizenz7/QAS/README.md

 3. Install basic security apps (ufw firewall, fail2ban)
 4. Install Letsencrypt certbot
 5. Add and configure a system user (+ sudo settings)
-6. Configure /etc/hosts and /etc/hostname
+6. Configure /etc/hosts
+7. Configure /etc/hostname
-7. Reboot
+8. Reboot

-Answer YES or NO to each 7 questions.
+Answer YES or NO.

 ##### You can not install app separatly at the moment.